 Step 1: Brainstorm ideas:

 Before even starting to write a limerick, it is a good idea to read a couple of examples.
 Reading examples will help you understand what a limerick sounds like and what they are all about.
-Once you have understood the style of limerick, it’s time to start brainstorming.
+Once you have understood the style of a limerick, it’s time to start brainstorming.

-On a piece of paper start writing down some funny poem ideas.
-You might think about something that happened recently that made you giggle or something you saw on TV or read in a book that made you laugh.
+On a piece of paper, start writing down some funny poem ideas.
+You might think about something that happened recently that made you giggle, or something you saw on TV, or read in a book that made you laugh.
 If you are still struggling for ideas, you can try using the “What If” technique.
 For example, what if a bear could talk?
 Or if you had wings?

 Limerick ideas to try:

 Wondering what to write a limerick about?
-Limerick ideas can come from anywhere, at anytime.
+Limerick ideas can come from anywhere, at any time.
 To help you out, here are some fun limerick ideas to inspire you.
 Try writing a limerick poem about any of the following ideas:

 - A lazy house cat